Heavenlode/Nebula/Documentation/getting-started/network-lifecycle.md

 # Network Lifecycle

-> Note, this document was written about 50% by a human.
-The author didn't have time to sit down and write it all out, though someday maybe that will change.
-It should still be very valuable to you if you are interested in these details.
-Hail our AI overlords!

 In order to understand the network lifecycle, you first need to understand how the Server and Client are different from each other--despite both running the same game.

 ## Server characteristics